jeremyrsmith/parsel/README.md

 * A parser for Python 3 programs.
 It's hand-written and is probably loaded with bugs.
 * Macro-based string interpolators for embedding Python 3 quasiquotes in your Scala code.

+Currently, parsel only supports Scala 2.
+This is because the macros for `parsel-quote` are written with the Scala 2 macro API.
+It won't be that hard to port it, though – I just don't have a Scala 3 use case for this yet.

+## AST

+The AST data structures are in the `parsel-ast` module.
+They try to follow [Python's own AST data structures](https://docs.python.org/3/library/ast.html), as mentioned above.
+Some things are even kept in these data structures that aren't used in the parser – e.g. type comments (which are currently never populated, because I don't know what they are.
+Because the grammar doesn't describe them at all.)

+The common base trait of all the AST structures is `parsel.ast.Tree` (apologies that this will interfere with Scala macros's `Tree`).
+Every `Tree` has a no-args method `.pretty` which you can use to turn it back into a Python code string (say, if you want to evaluate it using [jep](https://github.com/ninia/jep) or [scalapy](https://github.com/shadaj/scalapy) or even a subprocess).

 ## Parser

 Parsel's parser is hand-written, because I couldn't make a performant parser with fastparse while working from